CarolineNB/Matching-Algorithm/README.md

 algorithm, wherein the number of students are equal to the number of internships “n”.
 Using the randomizer referred to in 2.2 we can generate a list of internship rankings and student rankings.
 Also using the scoring algorithm in 2.3.1, we can test the satisfactory rates for both the projects and the employees.
-We implemented this Gale-Shapley modification into Python (See[Appendix C](AppendixC.py)).
+We implemented this Gale-Shapley modification into Python (See [Appendix C](AppendixC.py)).
  The following table shows the average satisfaction rates of 30 rounds of different data sets.
 The “n” value, or the amount of internships and students, increases by a factor of two every ten rounds to compare the effect of larger data on the basic Gale-Shapley algorithm.
 Average %